 About

-I am a fifth year Ph.D. student in Computer Science at Stanford University co-advised by Gregory Valiant and John Duchi.
-My interests are in the intersection of algorithms, statistics, optimization, and machine learning.
+I previously interned as a research scientist at DeepMind in London.
 Before Stanford, I worked with John Lafferty at the University of Chicago.
 Prior to that, I received an MPhil in Scientific Computing at the University of Cambridge on a Churchill Scholarship where I was advised by Sergio Bacallado.
 I received a B.S. in Mathematics and B.A. in Chemistry at the University of Chicago.

 Publications and Preprints